 The precursor amino acids to dopamine are L-phenylalanine and L-tyrosine.
 These are converted to L-DOPA and eventually dopamine with tetrahydrobiopterin, oxygen, iron and the active form of B6 (pyridoxal-5-phosphate) as the cofactors (8).

 Dopamine is also used itself as a precursor to make the neurotransmitters norepinephrine (Nr) and epinephrine (Epi).
-Dopamine is converted to norepinephrine by the enzyme dopamine-B hydroxylase with vitamin C as the cofactor.
+Dop is converted to norepinephrine by the enzyme dopamine-B hydroxylase with vitamin C as the cofactor.

 Nr is converted into Epi by the enzyme phenylethanolamine N-methyltransferase with SaMe as the cofactor.
 If any of these amino acids or cofactors are low, it will limit the synthesis of these key neurotransmitters.

-This conversion of dopamine to Nr and Epi is very important for a healthy response to stress.
-Without it, one is more likely to develop addictive behaviors as they have too much dopamine interacting in their system, which can lead to burnout of dopamine receptors.
+This conversion of dop to Nr and Epi is very important for a healthy response to stress.
+Without it, one is more likely to develop addictive behaviors as they have too much dopa interacting in their system, which can lead to burnout of the receptors.

 Problems with Dopamine Metabolism

 One could have issues with 4 major aspects of dopamine metabolism as discussed below.

 It is possible to have too little or too much dopamine production.
 This is often due to the level of stress the individual is under.
 In phase I, alarm response to stress, we produce more dopamine and other catecholamines.

 In phase II adrenal fatigue, stress hormones begin to plummet.
 In phase III, when we have adrenal exhaustion, we produce too little because the cells are burned out.
 Our dopamine secreting cells can be overwhelmed with stimulus to produce dopamine and begin to shut down, effectively reducing our ability to produce stress hormones on demand.